Morecambe Bay is vast; the Lake District and Arnside and Silverdale Area of Outstanding Natural Beauty tumble down into its marvellous mudflats.

 - - Don’t fly model aircraft or kites over the saltmarsh or mudflats.

 - - Use of personal or commercial drones on or over RSPB land is not permitted unless specifically granted by the site manager.

-Hest Bank is a not far from our parent site Leighton Moss - please visit the website here for further details.
+Hest Bank is a not far from our parent site Leighton Moss - please visit the website here for contact details.